-Kommunalbanken AS's (KBN) Aaa senior unsecured debt rating reflects (1) KBN's a1 baseline credit assessment (BCA); (2) our Advanced Loss Given Failure (LGF) analysis that results in a two-notch rating uplift from the a1 BCA given its significant volume of senior unsecured debt; and (3) our view of a very high likelihood of support for KBN from the Government of Norway (Aaa stable) owing to the entity's full public ownership and its role as the principal financier of the Norwegian regional local government (RLG) sector, resulting in a further two notches of rating uplift.
+Kommunalbanken AS' (KBN) Aaa senior unsecured debt rating reflects its a1 Baseline Credit Assessment (BCA); our Advanced Loss Given Failure (LGF) analysis that results in a two-notch rating uplift from the a1 BCA, given its significant volume of senior unsecured debt; and our view of a very high likelihood of support for KBN from the Government of Norway (Aaa stable) because of the entity's full public ownership and its role as the principal financier of the Norwegian regional and local government (RLG) sector, resulting in a further two notches of rating uplift.
 KBN's short-term senior unsecured rating is Prime-1.

-We apply our Advanced LGF analysis on the institution's liabilities because they are not guaranteed by the Norwegian public sector and KBN is within scope of the Norwegian implementation of the EU's Bank Resolution and Recovery Directive (BRRD).
+We apply our Advanced LGF analysis on the institution's liabilities because they are not guaranteed by the Norwegian public sector and KBN is within the scope of the Norwegian implementation of the Bank Resolution and Recovery Directive (BRRD).

-KBN's a1 standalone BCA reflects (1) its position in Norway as the largest provider of funding to the RLG sector; (2) strong asset quality that derives from the credit quality of the Norwegian RLGs that the agency serves; (3) robust capital relative to risks well above regulatory requirements, and moderate leverage; (4) modest profitability in line with its public policy mandate and strong efficiency, but also considering a relative stability in revenues; and (5) some asset and liability maturity mismatches that are mitigated by a diverse funding profile and adequate liquidity.
+KBN's a1 standalone BCA reflects its position in Norway as the largest provider of funding to the RLG sector; its strong asset quality that derives from the credit quality of the Norwegian RLGs that the agency serves; its robust capital levels, relative to risks, that are well above regulatory requirements and moderate leverage; modest profitability, in line with its public policy mandate and strong efficiency, despite a relative stability in revenue; and some asset and liability maturity mismatches that are mitigated by a diverse funding profile and adequate liquidity.

-Exhibit 1 Rating Scorecard - Key financial ratios
+Exhibit 1 Rating Scorecard - Key Financial Ratios as of 30 September 2020

-Note: These are our Banks Methodology scorecard ratios.
+These are our Banks Methodology scorecard ratios.
 Asset risk and profitability reflect the weaker of either the three-year average and latest annual figure.
 Capital is the latest reported figure.
 Funding structure and liquid resources reflect the latest fiscal year-end figures